zew/go-questionnaire/README.md

 ## Open / todo

-The project specific templates and CSS files should go to `app-bucket` dir.
+* Templates and CSS files should go to `app-bucket` dir -
+take implementation from project tfre
+remove bootstrap.go template creation
+but adapt generators.SurveyGenerate()

+* Should we have a checkbox where the control comes first?

+* Document the label / checkbox vertical case

 ## Possible enhancements